apache/sedona/docs/setup/install-python.md

 ### Install sedona

-* Installing from PyPi repositories.
-You can find the latest Sedona Python on [PyPi](https://pypi.org/project/apache-sedona/).
+* Installing from PyPI repositories.
+You can find the latest Sedona Python on [PyPI](https://pypi.org/project/apache-sedona/).
 [There is an known issue in Sedona v1.0.1 and earlier versions](../release-notes/#known-issue).

 ```bash
 pip install apache-sedona